tony-albanese/ci-project-4/README.md

 As a user, I can see a list of my liked books so that I can keep track of books I am really interested in.
 As a user, I can see a list of books that I have added so I can better manage the content I contribute.

+As a user, I can fliter posts by contributor so that I can better find content that is relevant to me.
 # UX Design

 # Database Design